hjkgrp/starter-hugo-research-group/content/post/2011-11-01-converging-and-comparing-multiple-electronic-states/index.md

 ---
-title: Converging and comparing multiple electronic states
+title: "Converging and comparing multiple electronic states"
 subtitle:

 # Summary for listings and search engines